 One is that Russia can pay gold for goods, to work around being locked out of the SWIFT payments system.

-Three is that a number of other countries will see the now-revealed threat of being locked out of SWIFT, and switch from the dollar to rubles/yuan/rupees/real or to gold.
+Three is that several other countries will see the now-revealed threat of being locked out of SWIFT, and switch from the dollar to rubles/yuan/rupees/real or gold.

 Let’s address these in order.

 The Russian central bank has over 2,000 tonnes of gold, worth around $130B.
 Perhaps, but the Russian GDP was $1.5T in 2020.
 Russia imported $247B in 2019.
 So its imports are nearly double its gold reserves, or to put it the other way, its gold would last less than half a year.
 That is unless Russia was paid gold for its exports.